What Is the Economic Outlook for a Career As a Paralegal?

-The BLS reports the majority of paralegals were employed by private law firms in 2010; however, individuals in this profession may also work for government agencies, corporations and finance and insurance organizations.
-Community organizations hire these professionals to assist low-income families and elderly with their legal issues.
+The BLS reports the majority of paralegals were employed by private law firms in 2012; however, individuals in this profession may also work for government agencies, corporations and finance and insurance organizations.
+Community organizations hire these professionals to assist low-income families and the elderly with their legal issues.
 Paralegals will enjoy increased demand where they have industry-specific training and field experience.

 Salaries and Benefit Packages